Read about NICHD’s research findings and activities from 2021.

 The newly published 2021 NIH Research Plan on Rehabilitation reflects advances since the previous plan was released in 2016 and new directions that will help guide rehabilitation research across NIH for the next five years.

-Read about NICHD’s research findings and activities from 2020.
+Read about NICHD’s notable research findings and activities from 2019.

 Spotlight: Maternal Health Research Advances

 NICHD was established more than 50 years ago to help understand maternal health and improve pregnancy outcomes.
 These selected advances highlight NICHD’s contributions to advancing the health and well-being of pregnant women, mothers, and families everywhere.